AWAProjectT35/awa-documentation/Testing/API/customer-tests.md

 **Step 3**

-Call `GET /customer/orders` with Bearer Authentication with the token received from Step 2 and this body:
+Call `POST /customer/buy` with Bearer Authentication with the token received from Step 2 and this body:

 ```json
 {